Alexiush/Dicer/README.md

 * `DiceThrower` - Creating artificial force and torque to immitate throw and sending events about the throw results
 * `DiceRotator` - Rotating dice towards the desired side

-The package contains examples of URP materials to use with Dicer's dice, the main point is in using cubemaps for the die material and `_Mask` texture for numbers or any other symbols on sides textures.
+The package contains examples of URP materials to use with Dicer's dice, the main point is in using cubemaps for the main material and `_Mask` texture for numbers or any other symbols on sides textures.

 ### In 2D (UI)